 For the final full day, we had a long journey ahead of us.
 The ferry was still the only option to get back to the capital, so all-in-all we had about seven hours ahead of us.
 However, if you want to see as much as you can in your 2 weeks in Costa Rica, this is sadly a must.

 The journey was good and uninterrupted and we got back to San Jose late afternoon.
 We decided to just relax and have dinner on the Hotel Presidente roof.
 However, there are also places in the capital to explore, such as the National Theatre.
 What I would say though is that the Hotel Presidente had an amazing restaurant, complete with great views of the city.
-With local food and a cocktail in hand, it really was the perfect way to end the holdiay.
+With local food and a cocktail in hand, it really was the perfect way to end the holiday.

 Day 14 – Home and the End of the 2 Weeks in Costa Rica